New York, NY

 • Evaluating the existing mat foundation for the new loading and advising the architect on ways to avoid overloading the mat and subgrade

-We designed the new building structure comprising composite steel framing with a combination of moment and braced frames to resist lateral loads and a mat foundation to accommodate poor soil conditions.
-Our design included strategically placing framing and selecting the size and thickness of structural components to maximize usable space.
+SGH designed the new building structure comprising composite steel framing with moment and braced frames and a mat foundation to reconcile poor soil conditions.
+We strategically placed framing and sized components to maximize usable space.

-Our work also included tenant-specific structural design for the seven-level store.
-The structural modifications included reconfiguring the lateral system; adding floor openings and infill framing; and supporting new stairs, a skylight, roof terrace landscaping, mechanical equipment, safes, and an exterior sculpture.
+Our work also included tenant-specific work for the seven-level store.
+We designed structural modifications, including reconfiguring the lateral system; adding floor openings and infill framing; and supporting new stairs, a skylight, roof terrace landscaping, mechanical equipment, safes, and an exterior sculpture.

-SGH provided construction phase services, including observing ongoing work and helping address unforeseen conditions, particularly below grade.
-We also helped monitor adjacent buildings to track movements during construction.
+We provided structural and building enclosure construction phase services, including observing ongoing work, and helping address unforeseen conditions, particularly below grade, and also helped monitor adjacent buildings to track movements during construction.

 Project Summary